Yousef-010/reading-notes/reading_notes/401_Python/read01.md

+# Reading 01
-# That price is pain, the pain of growth.
+## That price is pain, the pain of growth.
-## Suffering is dependent on the story that we layer on top of our pain
+### Suffering is dependent on the story that we layer on top of our pain

 ```html
 > ## Things I want to know more about